The Inward Investment and International Taxation Review: Mexico

 Tax losses determined as per the MITL rules may be offset from tax profits of the following 10 years.
 There is no carry-back rule.
 A special 15-year rule exists for deep-water oil exploration and production operations.

 Tax losses may not be transferred by merger, although they may be allocated between the relevant companies in the case of split-offs.
 In the case of a merger where a loss-sustaining company subsists after another company is merged into it, such subsisting company may only offset its losses existing before the merger from tax profits generated by the same lines of business as those that generated the losses.

 Change of controlling ownership may cause limitations for the use of tax losses that in general terms can be described as follows.
 Specifically, losses can only be offset against tax profits generated from the same lines of business as those that generated the losses when income as shown in the annual financial statements over the past three years is less than the cumulative tax losses amortisable and there is a change of controlling ownership in the company.
 Change of controlling ownership is defined as a change in ownership of more than 50 per cent of direct or indirect ownership of voting right shares over the past three years.
+A tax reform for 2022 is expected to provide further scenarios in which change in control is deemed to happen, such as de-consolidation between entities or changes in the right holders to appoint or remove board members and the general manager.
 Also, there are specific scenarios in which a transfer of control in an entity could be considered an unlawful transfer of loses, which would result in the inability for their utilisation as well.